kile111/gate.io--quantitative-trading-/README.md

 ## Notes

 - This tool is for educational and research purposes only.
 Crypto trading is risky.
-- The UI is in Chinese; code and comments are in English for clarity.
+- The UI is in English; code and comments are in English for clarity.
 - For offline use, ensure all wheels match your Python version.

 ## License